-No matter how busy we are each week, chances are high that laundry is the one routine task that usually gets done.
+No matter how busy we are each week, the chances are high that laundry is the one routine task that usually gets done.

-After all, it's hard to ignore a pile of soiled clothing when you're fresh out of workout shorts or your kids don't have a clean pair of socks to wear to school.
+After all, it's hard to ignore a pile of soiled clothing when you're fresh out of workout shorts, or your kids don't have a clean pair of socks to wear to school.

 But few things are more frustrating on laundry day than taking freshly washed gym clothes or sports uniforms out of the washer - only to find smelly odors remain.

-OdorKlenz is a laundry liquid that removes sweat and body odor, set-in urine from toddler bedsheets - even grandma's perfume lingering on your favorite shirt.
+OdorKlenz is a laundry liquid that removes sweat and body odor, set-in urine from toddler bed sheets - even grandma's perfume lingering on your favorite shirt.

-But does it really work?
+But does it work?
 Can it remove the lingering scent of laundry detergent on my teenage son's clothes that he so dislikes?
 Get rid of the pet odor on the throw blanket my cat loves to call home?
 I put Odorklenz Laundry Additive to the test.

 Into the washing machine went the loads with their various sweaty, pet odors.
 And out came clean laundry that smelled, well, like nothing.
 Not pets, not laundry detergent - simply no scent at all.